fitodic/centerline/docs/chapters/faq.rst

 case, the output centerline can be reduced to a single line or even a single point.

-When the centerline consists of less than two lines, a ``RuntimeError`` is raised, the ``create_centerline`` script skips the geometry in question and continues processing the other geometries.
+When the centerline consists of less than two lines, the ``TooFewRidgesError`` is raised, the ``create_centerline`` script skips the geometry in question and continues processing the other geometries.